ga4gh/data-security/AAI/AAIConnectProfile.md

     3. A user's withdrawal of this agreement does not need to apply to previously generated access tokens.

-6. By signing an access token, an Identity Broker asserts that the GA4GH claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens from other Claim Signatories in those claims -- were legitimately derived from their
-    [Claim Sources](#term-claim-source), and are presented accurately.
-These assurances apply to any Embedded Tokens that the Identity Broker signs as well when it is acting as an Embedded Claim Signatory.
+6. By signing an access token, an Broker asserts that the GA4GH Claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens from other Embedded Token Signatories in those claims -- were legitimately derived from their [Claim Sources](#term-claim-source), and are presented accurately.
+These assurances apply to any Embedded Tokens that the Broker signs as well when it is acting as an Embedded Token Signatory.

-    When a Broker provides Embeded Tokens from other Embedded Claim Signatories, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Embedded Token).
+    When a Broker provides Embeded Tokens from other Embedded Token Signatories, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Embedded Token, i.e. the Embedded Claim Signatory).

-#### Conformance for Embedded Claim Signatories
+#### Conformance for Embedded Token Signatories

 1. Embedded Tokens MUST contain one of the following, but not both: